-This means that the entire content in your workspace would be shared with someone who has an access role in your workspace (Administrator, Member, Contributor, or Viewer), and a subset of that to the Power BI app users.
+This means that the entire content in your workspace would be shared with someone who has an access role in your workspace (Administrator, Member, Contributor, or Viewer) and a subset of that to the Power BI app users.

 You cannot share part of the content of a workspace with some users, and another part of it with other users.
 The Power BI workspace is one single sharing unit.

-Separating audiences with multiple workspaces
+Separating developers with multiple workspaces

 Split the load, Use the capacity

-Shared workspaces among multiple user audiences
+Shared workspaces among multiple developers

 Having a shared workspace is an important part of a Power BI architecture.
-This technique will reduce the redundancy in the implementation, increases the consistency, and helps in the overall development process of the Power BI content.
+This technique will reduce the redundancy in the implementation, increases consistency, and helps in the overall development process of the Power BI content.

-Layered of shared workspaces
+Layers of shared workspaces

 Separating the Environments

 The screenshot above is a screenshot of the deployment pipeline in Power BI Premium, which helps you to set up the deployment between the environments.
-However, even if you do not have the Premium license, you can still use the concept of DEV, TEST, and PROD environments, and use PowerShell scripts to handle the deployment between them.
+However, even if you do not have the Premium license, you can still use the concept of DEV, TEST, and PROD environments and PowerShell scripts to handle the deployment between them.

 Workspaces as development layers

-Having the environments of DEV, TEST, and PROD are not the only workspace structure that helps the development of Power BI solutions.
+Having the environments of DEV, TEST, and PROD is not the only workspace structure that helps the development of Power BI solutions.
 There are some other development practices that you can use by separating workspaces.
 One of them is what I explained in detail in this article.